Parathyroid Disease and Weight Gain with Hyperparathyroidism

 Weight gain is a common concern for patients with many hormone problems, including hyperparathyroidism.
 This blog was prompted by a recent rash of patients asking us if the parathyroid operation was going to make them gain weight.
 It absolutely does not happen because of the parathyroid surgery.
-Let’s look at weight gain in patients with hyperparathyroidism scientifically before and after parathyroid surgery.
+Let’s look at weight gain in patients with hyperparathyroidism before and after parathyroid surgery.

 One study of weight gain in hyperparathyroidism was published in one of the best medical journals a few years ago and included several thousand patients.
 Here is a short version of their report, most of it exactly as written but some has been changed slightly to make it more readable for the non-doctors in the audience (footnote and link to the actual paper is at the bottom).

 Primary hyperparathyroidism is associated with an increased prevalence of hypertension, insulin resistance, lipid/fat/cholesterol issues, cardiovascular mortality, and cancer.
 We previously reported that patients with primary hyperparathyroidism are heavier than age-matched controls.
 To see if this was true for all patients or just ours, we searched MEDLINE for English language studies that reported body weight or body mass index in subjects with primary hyperparathyroidism and a healthy age-and sex-comparable control patients with normal calcium levels.
 Seventeen eligible studies/publications on weight and parathyroid were identified.
 Subjects with primary hyperparathyroidism were 8.5 pounds (3.34 kg) heavier than controls in 13 studies reporting body weight (p < 0.00001).
 In four studies reporting body mass index, subjects with primary hyperparathyroidism had an increased body mass index of 1.13 kg/m2 compared with controls.
 Statistical analysis showed that subjects with primary hyperparathyroidism had an increased weight or body mass index (p < 0.00001) compared with people who have normal calcium levels.
 We conclude that patients with primary hyperparathyroidism are heavier than their peers with normal calcium levels, and that increased body weight may contribute to the reported associations between primary hyperparathyroidism and some complications.